{{flagHref}}

 Applications of Quantum Computing

 The application of superconducting materials in quantum computing is solely paramount.
 Their use in facilitating qubits is commonly described.
-Quantum computers rely on such materials to supply stable energy levels and little interference with electrical circuits.
+Quantum computers rely on such materials to supply stable energy levels and little interference with electric circuits.
 A superconducting qubit can operate at extremely low temperatures with minimal electrical noise.
 Case studies show that niobium or aluminium film-based devices have increased coherence times.
 These real-world examples have been validated by decades of experimentation.
 Low loss behaviour in such circuits paves the door to more resilient quantum processing.
 The impact of these materials reaches from university research labs to industry where low-noise research is preferred.

 Conclusion